Bylaws of the Artos Vendor Guild

 Section 1.
 Eligibility

-Membership is open exclusively to individuals and entities who:
+Membership is open exclusively to:

 Section 2.
 Admission